Probabilistic construction of Toda conformal field theories: Some detailed perspectives

 whose critical point is given by the solution of the Toda equation \eqref{Toda_equ}.
 Such a critical point exists and is unique as soon as $\Sigma$ admits a metric for which $R_g$ is negative and constant; when the surface has the topology of the sphere or the torus one may need the field to have certain logarithmic singularities in order for such a problem to admit a unique solution.

 In the simplest case where $n-1=1$ the equation corresponds to the Liouville equation that describes (the conformal factor of) Riemannian metrics with constant negative curvature equal to $-\Lambda$ within the conformal class of $(\Sigma,g)$.
 In general, such an interpretation remains possible but instead of working in the setup of conformal geometry the good framework to consider is the one of \textit{W-geometry}.
 The interested reader may find more details on $W$-geometries in the work of Gervais and Matsuo \cite{GeMa92}.
 One of its important features is that, in a way similar to the fact that $W$-algebras admit the Virasoro algebra as a subalgebra, $W$-geometries in some sense contain two-dimensional Riemannian geometry.
+To be more specific, the notion of \textit{$W$-surface} associated with the pair $(\S^2,\mathfrak{sl}_n)$ may be defined as a holomorphic embedding $(f(z), \bar f(\bar z))$ from $\S^2\simeq \C \mathrm P^1$ into the complex projective space $\C \mathrm P^{n-1}$ equipped with its Fubini-Study metric $g^{FS}$.
+This embedding naturally comes along \footnote{For these vectors to be everywhere well-defined one may assume that some Wronskian that can be associated to the embedding does not vanish.} with a family of $2(n-1)$ orthogonal vectors $(\bm{v_1},\cdots,\bm{v_{n-1}};\bm{\bar v_1},\cdots,\bm{\bar v_{n-1}})$ on $\C \mathrm P^{n-1}$ such that $\bm{v_1},\bm{\bar v_1}$ are tangent while the others are normal---to the embedded surface.
+Renormalizing these vectors one may then define a \textit{Frenet-Serret frame} $(\bm{e_1},\cdots,\bm{e_{n-1}};\bm{\bar e_1},\cdots,\bm{\bar e_{n-1}})$, that is an orthonormal basis of the projective space that is \lq\lq adapted" to the form of this embedding.
+Now on the one hand, the (covariant) derivatives of these vectors can be related to the Riemann curvature tensor $\mathcal{R}$ of $\C\mathrm{P}^{n-1}$ via the Gauss-Codazzi equations as follows: